sahilverma0696/Tradecore/LLM_README.md

 ## Main Components and Data Flow

 1. **Config Loading**:
    `ConfigManager` loads `trading_config.json` and hot-reloads on changes.
+   The config contains separate sections for Zerodha and Binance, and a top-level `"market"` key to select the active market.

 2. **Streaming**:
-   `ZerodhaStreamer` connects to KiteTicker, streams live ticks, and calls registered handlers.
+   `system_config.get_streamer(cfg)` selects and initializes the correct streamer (`ZerodhaStreamer` or `BinanceStreamer`) based on config.

 3. **Candle Aggregation**:
+   `CandleFactory` selects the correct candle maker (`CandleMaker` for Zerodha, `CandleBinance` for Binance) based on config.
-   `CandleMaker` receives ticks, aggregates into 5-min candles, computes VWAP, and notifies handlers.
+   The candle maker receives ticks, aggregates into candles, computes VWAP, and notifies handlers.

 4. **Strategy**:
    `VwapStrategy` receives candles and tick data, manages all entry/exit logic, and tracks positions.